dgalli1/mqtt-dbus-ha-kde/readme.md

 This is en example configuration that works for me, you can adjust the values 2.8 to something depending on what value you want the brightness to scale.
+A higher value will make the screen dimmer in darker environments and brighter in brighter environments.

 ```yaml
 alias: Dynamic Screen Brightness